-- A. Searches: Upon reasonable suspicion, authorized the Village of Morton representatives or agents may conduct searches of personal effects, vehicles, lockers, desks and rooms for drugs/alcohol and related paraphernalia, dangerous weapons, the Village of Morton property or property of other employees.
-Items discovered through such searches may be turned over to law enforcement authorities. - B. Employees must notify the Village of Morton within 5 days of any criminal drug statute conviction. - C. The Village of Morton, with the development and implementation of this policy, is making a good faith effort to maintain a drug/alcohol-free workplace. - D. The Designated Employer Representatives responsible for receipt of testing results and removal of employees from safety sensitive functions when they violate this policy are the Village Administrator and the Payroll Clerk. - E. Employees who have questions about this policy or who would like more information regarding the effects of alcohol misuse and controlled substances on an individual's health, work and personal life, signs and symptoms of an alcohol problem, and available methods of intervening when an alcohol and or controlled substance problem is suspected should contact the Village Administrator.
+- B. Searches: Upon reasonable suspicion, authorized representatives or agents of the Village of Morton may conduct searches of personal effects, vehicles, lockers, desks and rooms for drugs/alcohol and related paraphernalia, dangerous weapons, Village of Morton property or property of other employees.
+Items discovered through such searches may be turned over to law enforcement authorities. - B. Employees must notify the Village of Morton within 5 days of any criminal drug statute conviction. - C. The Village of Morton, with the development and implementation of this policy, is making a good faith effort to maintain a drug/alcohol-free workplace. - D. The Designated Employer Representatives responsible for receipt of testing results and removal of employees from safety sensitive functions when they violate this policy are the Village Administrator and in the Village Payroll Clerk, both of whom can be contacted at 309-266-5361. - E. Employees who have questions about this policy or who would like more information regarding the effects of alcohol misuse and controlled substances on an individual's health, work and personal life, signs and symptoms of an alcohol or drug problem, and available methods of intervening when an alcohol and or controlled substance problem is suspected should contact the Village Administrator and the Payroll Clerk, both of whom can be contacted at 309-266-5361.